Bahrain, Bahrain: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types G. Ensure that you get the correct kind.
-The vast majority of adapters that you can buy are just plug changers and require your devices to adjust the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types G. Ensure that you choose the right type.
+The vast majority of adapters currently available are simply plugs and require your electronics to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should work in most places.

 What to wear/what to pack: